shauneaves/cosmo_wiki/README.md

 #### Done some editing before

-- Open GitHub Desktop, ensure you are on the `main/master` branch, and 'fetch origin' then 'pull' any updates.
+- Open GitHub Desktop, ensure you are on the `main` branch, and `fetch origin` then `pull` any updates.
 - Your local files should now be identical with this repository and you are ready to make more edits.

 -------------